-That’s when her passive resistance began, and the seeds of this book were planted.
-She carried journals in her car, to record the details of the profound conversations she and her patients were having.
-She wrote at length about the incredible unexplained events she was witnessing, and the important lessons she was learning from these experts on death— the dying patients.
+In the late 90s, she embarked on a nursing career and in 2003 chose end-of-life-care as her medical focus.
+The dying patients often shared their thoughts, fears, and visions around death with Ellie, and she was inspired to learn from them.
+She carried journals in her car to record the details of the profound conversations she and her patients were having.
+This was when the seeds of her book were planted.
+She wrote at length about the incredible unexplained events she was witnessing and the important lessons she was learning from these experts on death— the dying patients.

 Ellie’s Bio click here